 home > blogs > blogger

-Add a Contact Form to TypePad
+Add a Contact Form to Your TypePad Blog

 Email forms allow you to add another level of interactivity to your TypePad blog.
 You can choose to either add your form to an individual blog post, a new page, or to the side bar featured on every page of your blog.
 All of these options are outlined below.

-A demonstation form hosted on TypePad can be seen here.
+An example form hosted on TypePad can be seen here.

 Adding an Email Form to a TypePad Blog Post

-1. Create Your Form HTML
+1. Build Your Form HTML Code

-We have written a full tutorial for using myContactForm.com here.
+We have written a full tutorial for using myContactForm.com: here.

 2. Login to your TypePad Account